 However, you also need an effective reporting process for internal fraud.
 Consider whether your fraud processes offer a safe and effective reporting system for employees.
 For example, a ‘whistleblowing’ policy and an easy way for employees to discreetly disclose any concerns about the behavior of other employees are critical components in combating staff fraud.

 Additionally, in some cases, you may need to report fraud to law enforcement.
-To minimize misunderstandings, your policies should oultine thresholds and practices for notifying legal authorities.
+To minimize misunderstandings, your policies should outline thresholds and practices for notifying legal authorities.

 Some further questions to ask include the following: